ForestAdmin/agent-nodejs/docs/datasources/provided/mongoose.md

 By default:

 - Each mongoose model will be mapped to a single forest admin collection.
-- Fields and arrays of fields at the root of models which use the mongoose `ref` keyword will be converted into a two-way relations.
+- Fields and arrays of fields at the root of models which use the mongoose `ref` keyword will be converted into a two-way relation.

-As models in mongoose can be deeply nested, that may not be what you want: the mongoose connector allows to map a single mongoose model to multiple forest admin collections.
+As models in mongoose can be deeply nested, that may not be what you want: the mongoose connector allows mapping individual mongoose models to multiple forest admin collections.

 ### Example